Jorja Fox: Early life

 Fox was born in New York City to Montreal-born parents Edward and Marilyn Fox and is of French-Canadian, Belgian and Irish descent.
 She was raised on a narrow barrier island in Melbourne Beach, Florida.
 She has an older brother, Jeff.
 She describes herself as being overweight while growing up, with a prominent gap between her teeth.
-By her 20s, she observed that neither her wisdom teeth nor braces had appreciably helped (although wisdom teeth are no longer considered as causing crowding of the anterior teeth), and Fox said "forget it."
+By her 20s, she observed that neither her wisdom teeth nor braces had appreciably helped, and Fox said "forget it."

 After attending Melbourne High School for two years, she began a modeling career after winning a local contest.
 She subsequently enrolled as a drama student at the Lee Strasberg Institute in New York City, under the tutelage of actor William Hickey.

 Career

 Fox had minor roles in films and television series, including the opening scene of a 1993 episode of the NBC legal drama Law & Order.
 Fox's big break was a recurring role in the third, fourth and fifth seasons (1996–99) of the NBC medical drama ER.
 She played Dr. Maggie Doyle, a lesbian, no-nonsense and vegetarian emergency intern.

-Fox appeared in "The Puppy Episode Part 2", the April 30, 1997 episode of the sitcom Ellen, in which that series' main character came out as gay.
+Fox appeared in "The Puppy Episode: Part 2", the April 30, 1997 episode of the sitcom Ellen, in which that series' main character (Ellen DeGeneres) came out as gay.

 From 1999 to 2000, she had a recurring role as Secret Service Agent Gina Toscano in the first and second seasons of the NBC political drama The West Wing.

-Fox has appeared in the films Velocity Trap and Food for the Heart and she also briefly appeared in Memento, playing the main character's wife in flashback footage.
+Fox has appeared in the films Velocity Trap and Food for the Heart and she also briefly appeared in Christopher Nolan's cult film Memento, playing the main character's wife in flashback footage.

 CSI

 In 2000, she gained a regular role on the CBS police procedural drama CSI: Crime Scene Investigation as Sara Sidle, a Las Vegas forensic scientist.

-She and her CSI co-star George Eads were fired from the show in 2004.
+She and her CSI: Crime Scene Investigation co-star George Eads were fired from the show in 2004.
 Fox had allegedly failed to submit a letter to CBS confirming that she would be on time for shooting.
 The disputes were resolved in just over a week, and the two were rehired by CBS, but neither Fox or Eads' salary was raised, in spite of other cast members receiving raises.
 It was also reported that of the two, Fox was approached first to resume her contract with CSI, but she refused until Eads was rehired as well.

 On April 18, 2007, TV Guide began reporting that Fox might not be returning for the eighth season of CSI, having not yet signed a new contract.
 The seventh season finale turned out to be a cliffhanger involving her character, Sara Sidle.
 The New York Post reported that Fox did not show up to film the finale because of ongoing issues over her employment.
-Neither CBS nor Jorja's agent confirmed the allegations.
+Neither CBS nor Fox's agent confirmed the allegations.